deepsea-inria/pbench/README.md

 =================================================

-The `pbench` toolkit is a software framework whose purpose is to help programmers benchmark their programs, with particular support for parallel programs.
+The `pbench` toolkit is a software framework whose purpose is to help programmers benchmark binary programs, with particular support for benchmarkig parallel programs.
 The toolkit provides two command-line tools, namely `prun` and `pplot`, that are useful for small, explorative benchmarking scenarios.
 It also provides an OCaml library that is useful for writing sophisticated performance evaluations of one or more benchmark programs, and for generating polished tables and plots